 15. Long-Bodied Cellar Spider

-The most common types of spider in New York State are the long-bodied cellar spider.
+The most common type of spider in New York State is the long-bodied cellar spider.
 They live in dark places, such as barns and garages.
 It has long, spindly legs that can sometimes be six times as long as its body.

 The spider produces an acid web that breaks down an insect’s cell walls, liquefying it so the spider can slurp it up with its jaws.
 These spiders make hissing noises when threatened or when mating season comes around in the late summer months.